isovector/ottawa-brahms-choir/site/pages/join-us.md

 The Ottawa Brahms Choir is a diverse, fun and community-oriented choir.
 Our primary musical repertoire is in German, but we often sing in English, French, Latin and Russian as well.
-We practice weekly on <strong>Mondays at 7pm</strong>
-in the [Southminster United Church][map].
+We practice weekly on **Mondays at 7pm** in the [Southminster United Church][map].
 Prospective members are encouraged to join us at any time during the season.
-It's a fun, no-commitment and
+It's a fun, no-commitment and *no-audition process*!
-<em>no-audition process</em>!

 [map]: http://maps.google.ca/maps?q=%207%20Galt%20Street%20ottawa